Arthur MacArthur Jr.: American Indian Wars

 With the conclusion of the Civil War in June 1865, MacArthur resigned his commission and began the study of law.
 After just a few months, however, he decided this was not a good fit for him, so he resumed his career with the Army.
 He was recommissioned on February 23, 1866, as a second lieutenant in the Regular Army's 17th Infantry Regiment, with a promotion the following day to first lieutenant.
 Because of his outstanding record of performance during the Civil War, he was promoted in September of that year to captain.
 However, he would remain a captain for the following two decades, as promotion was slow in the small peacetime army.

 Between 1866 and 1884, MacArthur completed assignments in Pennsylvania, New York, Utah Territory, Louisiana, and Arkansas.

 In 1884, MacArthur became the post commander of Fort Selden, in New Mexico.
 The following year, he took part in the campaign against Geronimo.
 In 1889, he was promoted to Assistant Adjutant General of the Army with the rank of major, and was promoted to lieutenant colonel in 1897.

+Oklahoma Land Rush of 1889

+Ahead of the Land Rush of 1889 (a land run in the Oklahoma Territory), the Army sent troops to maintain order in the absence of local governments.
+For this, MacArthur was made commanding officer of Camp Guthrie (in Guthrie, Oklahoma).